-The Learning Resource Center (LRC) is located in rooms 105 and 106 of the Normal campus main academic building.
-Contact the LRC Director at (309) 268-4321 or by email at LCN_LRC@lincolncollege.edu.
-Check the LRC webpage www.lincolncollege.edu/normal/lrc for handouts, useful links, and the current semester's tutoring schedule.
+The Learning Resource Center (LRC) is located in rooms 105 and 106 at the Normal location.
+Contact the LRC Director at (309) 268-4321 or by email at LRC@lincolncollege.edu.
+Check the LRC webpage at Irc.lincolncollege.edu for handouts, useful links, and the current session's tutoring schedule.